-There is a resurgence of anti-LGBTQ rhetoric and violence, including increased numbers in California.
-The LGBTQ community is a small percentage of the US population, but given how much they are discussed, it seems as though the number is larger than it is.
+There is a resurgence of anti-LGBTQ rhetoric and violence including increased numbers in California.
+The LGBTQ community is a small percentage of the US population, but how much government officials discuss them, they make is seem as though the number is larger than it is.
 Even though LGBTQ rights have increased, homophobia and transphobia are embedded in American history and culture and produces stress.
 This is referred to as minority stress.

 Data collected by the Department of Justice as part of the National Crime Victimization Survey found that the odds of experiencing violent victimization is four times higher for member of the LGBTQ community.
-There are greater instances of bullying and workplace discrimination against members of the LGBTQ community, especially if they are also people of color.
+There are greater numbers of bullying and workplace discrimination against members of the LGBTQ community, especially if they are also people of color.
 People in the LGBTQ community are more likely to experience socioeconomic disparities and stress.